wjr83/Interactive-Lab-Hub/Smart-Trash-Can/Readme.md

 https://github.com/wjr83/Interactive-Lab-Hub/assets/143034234/c47fa359-3f2a-4325-9000-fe6a2b742e6a

 ### Light-Controlled Environment for Object Scanning
 Camera height was found to be optimal at 17.5 inches to account for tall objects such as wine bottles yet still discern/classify small objects well (such as batteries).
+All training images were collected at this height, and the final enclosing was designed to allow for the camera placement to be set at a height of 17.5 inches.

 |                      |                      |
 |----------------------|---------------------------------------------|